The Challenge of International Rule Making

 Chapter 1: ‘How False were our Postulates’

-1 INTRODUCTION At 10.00 a.m. on Sunday December 14, 1941, US Secretary of the Treasury Henry Morgenthau phoned Harry Dexter White, his Director, Monetary Research (and effectively his chief international economic advisor) and asked him to prepare a memorandum and plan for setting up an InterAllied Stabilisation Fund.
+1. ‘How false were our postulates’1 INTRODUCTION At 10.00 a.m. on Sunday December 14, 1941, US Secretary of the Treasury Henry Morgenthau phoned Harry Dexter White, his Director, Monetary Research (and effectively his chief international economic advisor) and asked him to prepare a memorandum and plan for setting up an InterAllied Stabilisation Fund.
 The fund was to be used during the war to give monetary aid to the allies, to provide the basis for post war international monetary stabilisation arrangements and to provide a post war international currency.2 Meanwhile in the UK Treasury, John Maynard Keynes had prepared his first proposal for an ‘international currency union’ in September 1941 and revised it in November.
 Thus started serious thinking between the two key players about the architecture for post war international financial and monetary arrangements.
 One week later, on December 22, US Secretary of State Cordell Hull sent a memorandum to President Roosevelt proposing the formation of an Advisory Committee on Post-War Foreign Policy that would work ‘In the inescapably interrelated fields of general security, limitation of armaments, sound international economic relationships, and other phases of international cooperation, the implementation of which is essential to securing world peace and to economic progress’.3 Roosevelt approved the proposal ‘on, or around’ December 28.
 In his memoirs Hull noted, ‘We were now launched on our post war work with a definite and prominent committee organized with Presidential authority’.4 It was this group that Acheson (1969: 923).
 US archives.
-Unless otherwise stated, references to the US archives are to the...
+Unless otherwise stated, references to the...

 You are not authenticated to view the full text of this chapter or article.